-- S/.10 -- José Abelardo Quiñones Gonzales with Machu Picchu on the reverse (the old note shows Quiñones Gonzales flying upside down in his biplane).
+- S/.10 - Peruvian Air Force Lieutenant José Abelardo Quiñones Gonzales with Machu Picchu on the reverse (the old note shows Quiñones Gonzales flying upside down in his biplane)

-- S/.20 -- Raúl Porras Barrenechea with the Chan Chan archaeological site on the reverse (the old note features the Palacio de Torre Tagle in Lima).
+- S/.20 - Famous historian and professor Raúl Porras Barrenechea with the Chan Chan archaeological site on the reverse (the old note features the Palacio de Torre Tagle in Lima)

-- S/.50 -- Abraham Valdelomar Pintowith with the Chavín de Huantar archaeological site on the reverse (the old note shows the Laguna de Huacachina).
+- S/.50 - Peruvian writer Abraham Valdelomar Pinto with the Chavín de Huantar archaeological site on the reverse (the old note shows the Laguna de Huacachina)

-- S/.100 -- Jorge Basadre Grohmann with the archaeological site of Gran Pajatén on the reverse (the old note shows the National Library in Lima).
+- S/.100 - Peruvian historian Jorge Basadre Grohmann with the archaeological site of Gran Pajatén on the reverse (the old note shows the National Library in Lima)

 Central Bank of Peru